w3c/webextensions/proposals/hasCrossSiteAncestor.md

 #### Background information: Description of Cross-site Ancestor Chain Bit in partitioned cookies

-A cross-site ancestor chain bit is a value that is set by the browser when a partitioned cookie is created.
-The value is used as part of the key in the partition key to determine access to a partitioned cookie.
-If the bit indicates true, it means the cookie has been set in a third party context.
+The cross-site ancestor chain bit is a component of the cookie partition key that is set by the browser when keys are created.
+If the bit indicates true, it means the cookie has been set in a third-party context.

-A third party context occurs when any parent frame, in the frame tree, is cross-site with the frame or subresource the cookie is being set on.
-If one site of the frame tree is third party, then all children frames of that frame are also third party and have a cross site ancestor.
+A third-party context occurs when any parent frame, in the frame tree, is cross-site with the frame or subresource the cookie is being set on.
+If one site of the frame tree is third-party, then all children frames of that frame are also third-party and have a cross site ancestor.
+Third-party contexts also occur when the top-level frame makes a third-party subresource request and when a first-party request is redirected to a thrid-party URL (even if it is subsequently redirected back to a first-party request after, that subsequent first-party request is now considered an ABA request).

-Note: In the table below, sites A1, A2 and A3 are all first party to each other.
+Note: In the table below, sites A1, A2 and A3 are all first-party to each other.
 | Site frame tree |Site cookie is set on| hasCrossSiteAncestor value of cookie|
 |---|---|--|
 | A1         |A1| false         |